YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Contact the clinic urgently if vomiting is repeated, you cannot keep fluids down, your urine becomes very dark or very infrequent, you feel faint, or you have chest pain, breathing difficulty, confusion, fever, severe abdominal pain, or blood in the vomit.

-From the scalp side, contact the clinic if there is fresh bleeding, an open wound, strong new pain, spreading redness, discharge, increasing swelling, blackening tissue, or a clear injury to the recipient area.
-The page on swelling after a hair transplant helps separate expected swelling from changes that need review.
+From the scalp side, seek clinic review if there is fresh bleeding, an open wound, strong new pain, spreading redness, discharge, increasing swelling, blackening tissue, or a clear injury to the recipient area.
+If swelling is increasing, swelling after a hair transplant helps separate expected swelling from changes that need review.

-Do not wait for the next scheduled follow-up if the symptom is getting worse.
-A photo message can solve many doubts, but persistent vomiting and dehydration signs may need direct medical care, not only a hair transplant answer.
+Do not wait for the next scheduled follow up if the symptom is getting worse.
+A photo message can solve many doubts, but persistent vomiting and dehydration signs may need direct medical attention, not only a hair transplant answer.

-When you contact the clinic, give a practical report.
+In the message, give a practical report.
 Say when surgery finished, when vomiting started, how many times it happened, what medicine you took, whether you hit the head, and what the recipient area looks like now.

 If you feel nausea rising again, prepare the position before the episode starts.
 Sit up, keep the head clear of walls and pillows, place a clean bowl or bag low enough that you do not need to bend sharply, and keep a towel for the mouth only, not for the scalp.